luiscarlosjayk/MooGooMaps/README.md

 			It creates a circle which can be resized through a dragganle marker.
 			While resizing or dragging the map, it will show those markers inside the circle (search scope) and hide those markers outside the circle bounds.
 It is like a filter glass for markers :P
+		- Marker Filter by Ciul:
+			It filters markers according to a marker option you set, matched against strings inside an Array.
+			These will be show/hide according to checboxed created from the strings in that Array.
+			To better understand, let's say markers keep a isType option with values like "restaurant", "hotel", "school", "park", else.
+Then there will be created a checkbox for each one.
+			Now, on "hotel" checkbox checked, it displays those markers that match for that.
+			It is also, totally customizable through options and CSS styles.